guninsharma/margros-marketplace/README.md

 # Margros Marketplace

-A modern, premium, light-themed hospitality network directory for Bengaluru.
+A hospitality network directory for Bengaluru.
 This platform connects restaurant operators, kitchen and service professionals, and industrial suppliers in a single, verified layer.

-The frontend is built using a clean, white-dominant design system inspired by premium SaaS applications like Stripe, Linear, and Airbnb.

 ---